This page provides information on lighting in V-Ray for Unreal.

 Types of Lights

-You can create these lights using Modes panel by using the search bar and drag and drop into the level.
+You can create native Unreal lights and V-Ray specific ones using Modes panel by using the search bar or from the Lights and V-Ray Assets categories and drag and drop into the level.

 Unreal Engine Lights